cstrawberry/predictive-universe/docs/paper/related/contextual_bibliography.md

 * Lloyd, S. (2000).
 Ultimate physical limits to computation. *Nature, 406*(6799), 1047–1054. *(Physical limits on computation)*
 * Lloyd, S. (2002).
 Computational capacity of the universe. *Physical Review Letters, 88*(23), 237901. *(Universe computation capacity)*
 * Lloyd, S. (2006). *Programming the Universe: A Quantum Computer Scientist Takes On the Cosmos*.
 New York, NY: Alfred A. Knopf. *(Universe as quantum computation)*
+* Sagawa, T., & Ueda, M. (2011). *Nonequilibrium Thermodynamics of Feedback Control*. arXiv:1105.3262. *(Generalizes fluctuation theorems in the presence of measurement‐based feedback; key to info–energy trade-offs.)*
 * ’t Hooft, G. (2016). *The Cellular Automaton Interpretation of Quantum Mechanics*.
 Cham, Switzerland: Springer. *(QM from deterministic CA)*
 * Vopson, M. (2025).
 Is gravity evidence of a computational universe?.
 AIP Advances, 15(4), 045035.
 (Argues that gravitational phenomena may provide evidence for the universe being fundamentally computational in nature.)
 * Zuse, K. (1969). *Rechnender Raum*.
 Braunschweig, Germany: Friedrich Vieweg & Sohn. *(Universe as cellular automaton)*

 ## 2. Emergent Spacetime and Quantum Gravity (Alternative Approaches)